JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 -->

 Semantic versioning (semver) is a system for versioning software.
 By defining a standard way to version software, semver facilitates software interoperability.
 The full what, why, and a detailed specification for this excellent system can be found at [semver.org](https://semver.org).
-This article focuses on the use of semver in practice; it journeys through the software versioning lifecycle, providing examples of how semver should be used in each phase.
-This article describes *the semantic versioning lifecycle*.
+This article focuses on the use of semver in practice; it journeys through a software development lifecycle, providing examples of how semver should be used in each phase - this article describes *the semantic versioning lifecycle*.

 # Terminology
 Before delving into the semver lifecycle, some terms need to be defined: